SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 Assertions and Preconditions
 ----------------------------

-:newTerm:`Assertions` and :newTerm:`preconditions` are runtime checks
-that a Boolean condition definitely evaluates to ``true``.
-You use assertions and preconditions to make sure that an essential condition is satisfied before executing any further code.

-    :newTerm:`Assertions` and :newTerm:`preconditions` are checks
-    that you use to ensure that, at runtime, a Boolean condition definitely evaluates to ``true``.
-    You use assertions and preconditions
-    to make sure that an essential condition is satisfied before executing any further code.

 :newTerm:`Assertions` and :newTerm:`preconditions`
-    are checks that happen at runtime,
-    to make sure that an essential condition is satisfied before executing any further code.

-    :newTerm:`Assertions` and :newTerm:`preconditions`
 are checks that happen at runtime.
-    that a Boolean condition definitely evaluates to ``true``.
-    You use assertions and preconditions
-    to make sure that an essential condition is satisfied before executing any further code.
+You use them to make sure an essential condition is satisfied before executing any further code.

-If the condition evaluates to ``true``, code execution continues as usual.
+If the Boolean condition in the assertion or precondition evaluates to ``true``, code execution continues as usual.
 If the condition evaluates to ``false``, the current state of the program is invalid;